-The Shared Digital Health Record is a data service designed to securely share patient data across healthcare settings.
+The Shared Digital Health Record will securely share patient data across healthcare settings.
 Over time, healthcare providers nationwide will be able to access and update a patient's core health information through this new service.
 Providers will have secure access to critical health information such as allergies, adverse reactions, conditions, encounters, and observations.

-Healthcare consumers will have the option to opt out if they prefer not to share their information.
+Healthcare consumers will be able to opt out if they prefer not to share their information.
+Details about the opt-out process are currently being confirmed.

 Further development of the Shared Digital Health Record, subject to funding, will expand access to other parts of the health system, including first responders, hospitals, and specialist services.
 Additional types and sources of health information from various care settings will also be integrated.